madalina-cirstea/Introduction-to-Robotics/Matrix game/README.md

 -  *level difficulty*: the complexity of the game increases from one level to another as the layout of the bricks changes.

--  *speed increase*: transition to a faster speed occurs after a number of balls were destroyed (multiple of 5) until the max speed is reached.
+-  *speed increase*: transition to a faster speed occurs after a number of bricks were destroyed (multiple of 5) until the max speed is reached.

 **2 requirements of choice**: